ITSADELUSION: How to teach children to avoid dangerous situations

 3. Try to practice in a realistic environment.
 For example, practice stranger avoidance in a store or outside their school.
 Practice anything to do with driving in or around the car.

 4. For peer pressure issues, such as responding to a driver who decides to text or talk on the phone while driving, it is important for children to practice with other children who are both the same age and also older.
 Children who are older than your child are likely to be more persuasive than same age peers.
-Also, children should practice with both boys and girls because some children will respond differently to boys than to girls.
+Also, children should practice with both boys and girls because some children will respond differently to each gender.
 Find the most charismatic, charming, persuasive adolescents you can find to play the "villain."

 5. Be sure that the person who is role playing the "villain" tries very hard to be convincing.
 Use every persuasion tactic that you know.